List of Wentworth characters: Other characters

+Alan Doyle

+Alan Doyle (Richard Sutherland) (seasons 1, 4-6) is Franky Doyle's father, who works as a plumber.
+He abandoned her and her mother when she was a child, leading to her having anger issues.
+In his first appearance he visits her in prison, regretful of his past actions, to try to reconcile with her, but she refuses, though he claims he will not give up.
+After her release, he visits her again, revealing that he has another daughter, and asking Franky to meet her.
+Franky is reluctant, but does so, and they come to have a good relationship.
+After Franky is arrested again, he visits her, and she asks him to help her by smuggling a walkie talkie into the prison for her escape plan, which he does.
+After Franky is released, she and Bridget meet him and her half-sister at a park.

+Tess Doyle

+Tess Doyle (Milla Cormack) (seasons 4-6) is Franky Doyle's half-sister, in kindergarten.
+After their father informs Franky of her existence, they meet, and she comes to look up to Franky.
+After Franky is arrested and sent back to Wentworth, pictures of her are taken and sent to Franky to intimidate her into not implicating Ferguson for Iman Farah's murder.
+After Franky's charges are dropped, she meets Tess and their father at a park.

 Vinnie Holt

 Vinnie Holt (John Bach) (season 1) is Jacs Holt's husband and Brayden Holt's father.
 Before her death he asks Jacs for a divorce shortly before her death in order to marry one of his mistresses.
 He later orders a "hit" on Bea Smith, which isn't seen through.
 It is later discovered that he has died of a heart attack after his son's funeral.

 Rita Bennett

-Rita Bennett (Lynette Curran) (seasons 1–2) is Vera Bennett’s mother, who is later killed by Vera via morphine overdose.
+Rita Bennett (Lynette Curran) (seasons 1–2) is Vera Bennett's mother, who is later killed by Vera via morphine overdose.

+Kaiya

+Kaiya Goodes (Tanika Fry) (season 1) is Toni's daughter, who lives in the prison with her, though Doreen takes care of her to the point where others see her as her real mother.
+After Bea loses track of her in a riot and Toni is put in solitary for using drugs, Doreen sends Kaiya out of Wentworth to live with her grandmother.
+Later, after Toni's release, she tells Doreen during a visit that she is able to visit Kaiya.

 Debbie Smith

 Debbie Smith (Georgia Flood) (seasons 1–2, 4) is Bea Smith's daughter.
 She is killed by Brayden Holt via drug overdose.

 Brayden Holt

 Brayden Holt (Reef Ireland) (seasons 1–2) the son of Jacs and Vinnie Holt.
 He murdered Debbie Smith under the orders of his mother.
 Brayden is later killed by Bea (who escaped from the hospital after a fight with Franky Doyle to do so), via a gun shot to the head.